Join

 Additional Information

 Rodmarton Manor is available for film locations, small functions, and school visits.
-There are WCs in the grounds, and wheelchairs can access the ground floor of the house and most of the garden.
-Photography is not permitted inside the house, and dogs are not allowed.
+The property has ample parking, WCs, and wheelchair access to the ground floor of the house and most of the garden.
+Photography is not permitted inside the house.
+Dogs are not allowed.

 Admission